jolevesq/geoview-api-geolocator/schemas/README.md

     complexity to adapt the load to the standard output format.
     Several services at once will ad up to the final delay.
   - The size of the load.
 More items required more time to process.
-    The more specific the query, the faster the answer will arrive.
+    The more specific the query, the faster the answer will arrive. (it was already improved by keeping a list of micro-schemas asociated to each field.
+    Even though the list must be cleared and rebuild for each service, the computing time is close to O(N) instead of O(N2)).
   - A delay of 5 minutes without performing any requests, will increase the response time in about 3 seconds for the next one, due to the life time of objects in memory.

   * An url to tests concurrencial calls can be used for performance validation. https://3wdd7ausil.execute-api.ca-central-1.amazonaws.com/dev?iterations=1000

-    Besides the primary parameter, it also supports the other parameters for the geolocator API.